 Traveling provides you with the opportunity to gain a better understanding of people and cultures different from your own, and this is extremely useful, as you will be working with diverse people and communities in your future medical education and career.

-And this is something medical schools will take note of because they’re looking for globally-conscious candidates who will add to the diversity of their program.
+And this is something medical schools will take note of, as they’re looking for globally-conscious candidates who will add to the diversity of their programs.

 Here are just a few of the benefits traveling provides: